 - Log in to your account.

-- On the launch pad at app.liveplan.com, you'll see a link to update payment details:
+- Under My Accounts, you'll see a link to update payment details:

 - Click that to get to the Update Your Payment Details view: